Shiatsu is Eastern remedial massage therapy that improves health & wellbeing

 Emma holds a Diploma in Shiatsu & Oriental Therapies from The Australian Shiatsu College, Melbourne (2002).

-Emma’s shiatsu practice is highly tuned in to her clients needs, drawing on many years of experience and knowledge of dance, shiatsu, yoga, tai chi, meditation and food therapy.
+Emma’s shiatsu practice is highly attuned to her clients needs, drawing on many years experience and knowledge of dance, shiatsu, yoga, tai chi, meditation and food therapy.